c0de4un/simple-spin-lock/README.md

 synchronization between threads in case of samll operation.

 # Usage
-Use config.hpp to reconfigure.
+Use slock.hpp to reconfigure.
 For example to use other mutex-type.

 # Features
  - RAII, means, that mutex & locks are automatically unlocked (exceptions-safe);